 When your whole house is going to be empty for a few days, that’s when you really want to get the burglars thinking someone’s home.
 Take care of the dead giveaways first:

-- Car.
-If you normally park in a garage, no problem.
-But if your car isn’t in the driveway like usual, that tells burglars you’re not home.
 Get a neighbor to park their car in your driveway while you’re gone.
-Even if a burglar knows it’s a different car, he won’t feel confident no one is in the house.
+Even if a burglar knows it’s a different car, he won’t feel confident that the house is empty.

 Notify a trusted neighbor when you’ll be out of town, asking them to keep an eye on things.
 Leave a contact number so they can check with you if they see anything that looks odd.